 I am a sighted person – is this course for me?

-Not really: we will be teaching participants how to read by touch.
+We will be teaching participants how to read by touch.
 This is a very different approach to reading braille by sight and requires a substantially different curriculum.

 I am a parent/guardian of a blind child – can my child participate?